-Want to set up a professional email address for your small business for free?
+Want to set up a professional, free business email address?

 Your email address is one of the most powerful elements of your business.
-It has much more potential than being just a medium of communication.
+And you can use it for much more than communication.

-- build relationships with your clients and potential customers
+- build relationships with clients and potential customers

 - send promotional email messages to potential customers